verhas/javageci/REFERENCE.md

 interface.
 They provide means to define different source sets for the generators.
 Note, that in this context the word "source" has multiple meanings.
-The generators can read the source files to gather information but the same time it can also write generated code to the sources.
+The generators can read the source files to gather information but at the same time, it can also write generated code to the sources.

 The different `source()` methods usually accept a `String` array as vararg in the last argument position.
 This is NOT to specify different